dave2k77/fourier_pino_model/README.md

         return x

 The neural operator network consists of a series of fully connected hidden layers (`self.fc()`) activated by the GELU (Guassian Error Linear Units) activation (`self.gelu()`) function.

-The data that comes in is a Complex Tensor (has real and imaginary parts), however, the GELU activation is defined only for real-valued inputs so the have to convert the data to a reaf-valued tensor (Float Tensor) before applying the GELU activation.
+The data that comes in is a complex tensor (has real and imaginary parts), however, the GELU activation is defined only for real-valued inputs so the have to convert the data to a reaf-valued tensor (Float Tensor) before applying the GELU activation.

 We then need to reshape and reconvert the real-valued tensor back to a complex tenesor before returning the ouput.
 The full code for the Neural Operator Layer can be found here: [neural_operator](https://github.com/dave2k77/fourier_pino_model/blob/master/src/neural_operator_layer.py)

 ### The decoder network:

+The `decoder network` represents the Inverse Transform Layer that returns the output of the neural operator (predicted solution) from the frequency domain to the spatial domain.
+It s does this by applying Pytorch's implementation of the Inverse Fourier Transform, `fft.ifft2()`, to the neural network's output.
+We implemented this layer as follows:

+    import torch
+    import torch.nn as nn

+    class InverseFourierTransformLayer(nn.Module):
+        """
+        This class implements a simple decoder neural network that returns the output from operator network from the frequency domain back to the the spatial domain using the 2d inverse fourier transform.
+        """

+        def __init__(self):

+            super(InverseFourierTransformLayer, self).__init__()

+        def forward(self, x):

+            # Perform 2D Inverse Fourier Transform
+            x_ifft = torch.fft.ifft2(x)

+            return x_ifft

+The output from theis layer represents the predicted solution from the PINO.